Kagyu: Barom Kagyu

-The Barom Kagyu was founded by Gampopa's disciple Barompa Darma Wangchuk (1127–1199–1200), who established the Nak River Barom Riwoche Monastery in 1160.
+The Barom Kagyu was founded by Gampopa's disciple Barompa Darma Wangchuk (1127–1199/1200), who established the Nak River Barom Riwoche Monastery in 1160.
 This school was popular in the Principality of Nangchen in Kham (modern Nangqên County, Yushu Tibetan Autonomous Prefecture, southern Qinghai) where it has survived in one or two pockets to the present day.

 An important early master of this school was Tishri Repa Sherab Senge (1164–1236).

 Tulku Urgyen Rinpoche (1920–1996) was a holder of the Barom Kagyu Lineage.

 Tshalpa Kagyu

 The Tshalpa Kagyu was established by Zhang Yudrakpa Tsöndru Drakpa (1123–1193), who founded Tsel Gungtang Monastery.
-Lama Zhang was a disciple of Gampopa's nephew Dagpo Gomtsul Tsultim Nyingpo (1116–1169).
+Lama Zhang was a disciple of Gampopa's nephew Dagpo Gompa Tshülthrim Nyingpo (1116–1169).

 The Tshalpa Kagyu tradition continued to function independently until the 15th century when it was absorbed by the Gelug, who still maintain many of its transmissions.
 All of the former Tshelpa properties became Gelug possessions under the administration of Sera monastery.